DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 ~/src/git-workshop-2 $ echo foo >> first-feature.txt

 # Use the `git commit -a` flag to automatically stage and commit in one action
-# This doesn't work for untracked files
+# This only works for tracked files; untracked files still need to be manually added
 ~/src/git-workshop-2 $ git commit -am "Integration testing" [my-first-feature c9698e5] Integration testing
  1 file changed, 1 insertion(+)